Cowes has long been known as the epicentre of the English yacht racing scene.

 If approaching Cowes from the East or West the behaviour of the tide across the entrance needs to be understood unless you want to be sailing on the spot for some time, going nowhere.
 From approximately one and a half hours before high water Cowes to three hours after there exists a strong West going set outside of Cowes harbour, and at springs it can reach 4 Knts.
 This West going set can even carry an influence into the harbour itself as far as the red can number four Buoy (Fl(3)R.5s).
 Approach from the West is best tackled after this period, i.e. from around an hour or so before LW Cowes, and always aiming to be in at least an hour before HW Cowes.

 The five hours of easterly going stream are not as fierce, but still need attention if approaching from that direction.
 If approaching from the East a new Small Craft Channel was been established in the summer of 2012 in advance of the ongoing work to build a new breakwater.
 New buoyage has been placed to give navigational assistance in avoiding the Shrape Mud and this is shown on the chart given in this site.
 Despite this buoyage you need to be aware that there is not much depth between the new red Shrape Mud can buoy and the East Breakwater so to arrive there in a boat with a 2m draft at LWS would not be a good idea.
 Coming from the North or NE, shape your course east of the Bramble Bank and make for the Shrape Beacon aiming to to turn WSW and a half West about 50 yards off it.
-Head for the new red can (Fl.R.5s) aiming to leave it half a cable to port and then, cautiously aware of the depth, turn towards the green and red buoys marking the entrance to the new channel.
-The limits of the new channel are marked by yellow conical buoys to starboard and yellow can buoys to port leading one through the Small Craft Moorings and into the main channel.
+Head for the red can (Fl.R.3s) with its accompaning green conical buoy (Fl.G.3s) at the entrance to the channel The limits of the new channel are marked by standard port and starboard lateral marks all lit with different light signatures (so you'll need your stop watch at night.) leading one through the Small Craft Moorings and into the main channel.
 Care should be taken through these moorings as you can be set into them by the tide.
 Approaching from the West keep a good offing from Egypt Point with its rocky outcrops, taking note of the northerly black/yellow Cardinal buoy (Q) moored off here.
 In the summer there may well be moorings laid in the Solent off the Royal Yacht Squadron, leave these to starboard and pick up the green conical number one buoy (Q.G) and it's red can number two counterpart (Q.R) and turn SSE into the main channel for entry into Cowes.

 When approaching the entrance buoys keep a good eye out for the Red Funnel ferries and fast cats, either preparing to leave harbour or approaching the entrance channel.
 In summer the entrance always seems extremely busy with small craft, and you can't help noticing the historic Cowes Castle on the Western side (c/w UPVC windows and conservatory, see note in history section).
 This magnificent building is home to the Royal Yacht Squadron, and the tiny little harbour that has recently sprung up in front of the club is for their use exclusively.
 Should ferries be moving keep right over to the starboard side of the Channel, and a close eye should be kept on the Jubilee pontoon for any signs of activity by the fast cat should one be moored there (see photo 11).
 This photo clearly shows what you'll encounter in the approach channel...this is no place to be messing with sails.